oszuidwest/zwfm-liquidsoap/README.md

 # zwfm-liquidsoap
-This repository contains an audio streaming solution specifically designed for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
-Utilizing [Liquidsoap](https://www.liquidsoap.info), it provides internet streaming with a never silent fallback and is able to push MPX to broadcast transmitters using MicroMPX.
+This repository contains an audio streaming solution tailored for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
+Leveraging [Liquidsoap](https://www.liquidsoap.info), it facilitates internet streaming with a reliable fallback mechanism and is capable of pushing MPX to broadcast transmitters via MicroMPX.

 ![liq flow public](https://github.com/oszuidwest/zwfm-liquidsoap/assets/6742496/8cbd66e9-7ab2-4f00-b723-fb7f91060769)

-## Components:
+## Components
-1. **Liquidsoap**: Serves as the core audio router and transcoder.
+1. **Liquidsoap**: Acts as the primary audio router and transcoder.
-2. **Icecast**: A public server for distributing the audio stream.
+2. **Icecast**: Functions as a public server for distributing the audio stream.
-3. **StereoTool**: An optional component for integrating [MicroMPX](https://www.thimeo.com/micrompx/) with transmitters.
+3. **StereoTool**: Used as [MicroMPX](https://www.thimeo.com/micrompx/) encoder for feeding FM transmitters.

+## System design
+The system design involves delivering the broadcast through two pathways.
+Liquidsoap uses the main input (SRT 1) as much as possible.
+If it becomes unavailable or silent, the system switches to SRT 2.
+Should SRT 2 also become unavailable or silent, it then switches to an emergency track.
+Ideally, the broadcast is delivered synchronously over the two inputs via separate pathways.

-## Scripts:
+## Scripts
-- **icecast2.sh**: Installs Icecast 2 and offers SSL support through Let's Encrypt/Certbot.
-Run it with `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/zwfm-liquidsoap/main/icecast2.sh)"`
+- **icecast2.sh**: This script installs Icecast 2 and provides SSL support via Let's Encrypt/Certbot.
+Execute it using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/zwfm-liquidsoap/main/icecast2.sh)"`
-- **install.sh**: Facilitates the installation of Liquidsoap 2.2.4 with fdkaac support and configures it as an auto-start service.
-Run it with `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/zwfm-liquidsoap/main/install.sh)"`
+- **install.sh**: Installs Liquidsoap 2.2.5 with fdkaac support and sets it up as an auto-start service.
+Execute it using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/zwfm-liquidsoap/main/install.sh)"`

-## Configurations:
+## Configurations
-- **radio.liq**: Production ready Liquidsoap configuration, incorporating StereoTool as MicroMPX encoder (disabled by default).
+- **radio.liq**: A production-ready Liquidsoap configuration that incorporates StereoTool as a MicroMPX encoder.
 - **liquidsoap.service**: A systemd service file for managing Liquidsoap.

-## Compatibility:
+## Compatibility
-1. Compatible with Ubuntu 22.04 or Debian 12.
+1. Tested with Ubuntu 22.04 or Debian 12.
 2. Supports x86_64 or ARM64 system architectures (e.g., Ampere Altra, Raspberry Pi).
-Note: StereoTool MicroMPX currenly isn't well supported on ARM.
+Note: StereoTool MicroMPX is currently not well-supported on ARM architectures.
 3. Requires an internet connection for script dependencies.

 # MIT License